treyjeyoghera/phase-0-html-experiencing-html-lab/README.md

 ## Introduction

 How do we go about writing text for the web?
 How is that different from the text that we write in a text file?
-We're going to experience for ourselves how these things are different in this lab.
+We're going to experience f'or ourselves how these things are different in this lab.

 You don't need any prior knowledge of HTML for this lab.
 We're going to tell you